-Validating CloudFormation templates in AWS CodePipeline
+Validating CloudFormation Templates in AWS CodePipeline with cfn-lint

 CloudFormation Linter (cfn-lint) is a static code analysis tool that validates CloudFormation YAML and JSON templates against the CloudFormation Resource Specification.